caged/d3-tip/docs/styling-and-modifying-tooltips.md

 # Styling and modifying tooltips

-d3-tip makes no assumption about how they will be styled, but we do provide some useful defaults in [d3-tip.css](../d3-tip.css).
+d3-tip makes no assumption about how tooltips will be styled, but we do provide some [useful example styles](../examples/example-styles.css).
 Incorporate it into your webpage like any other CSS file.
 For example, see
 [this jsfiddle](http://jsfiddle.net/deanmalmgren/eMPdu/) or any of the examples in the [examples directory](../examples/)